 Directions

-- Set up a sauce pan with water and can of sweetened condensed milk on the stove.
+- Set up a saucepan with water and a can of sweetened condensed milk on the stove.

 - Make sure the water fully covers the can by a few inches and bring to a boil.
-Reduce heat to a simmer after a boil is reached and let cook for 2-3 hours on stove.
+Reduce the heat to a simmer, after a boil is reached, and let it cook for 2-3 hours on the stove.

-- Prep remaining ingredients once dulce de leche is done cooking and preheat oven to 350.
-Dulce de leche will cool while you prep and from the cookies.
-To a food processor add flour, cashews, sugars and salt, blend until nuts are finely chopped.
+- Prep remaining ingredients once dulce de leche is done cooking.
+Dulce de leche will cool while you prep and form the cookies.
+To a food processor, add flour, cashews, sugars, and salt, and blend until nuts are finely chopped.

-- Cut cold butter into cubes and gradually pulse into flour mixture.
-Once dough starts to come together add egg yolk and baker’s extract and pulse until just combined.
+- Cut cold butter into cubes and gradually pulse into the flour mixture.
+Once the dough starts to come together, add egg yolk and baker’s extract and pulse until just combined.

-- Remove dough from processor and shape into 20 cookie dough balls and place on a parchment lined baking.
-Make sure to leave enough space for cookies to spread post pressing thumbprint before second bake.
+- Remove dough from the processor and shape into 20 cookie dough balls and place on a parchment-lined baking.
+Make sure to leave enough space for cookies to spread after pressing the thumbprint before the second bake.

-- Bake for 5 minutes, remove, press thumbprint (or teaspoon) into cookies and fill with dulce de leche and flake salt.
+- Bake for 5 minutes, remove, press a thumbprint (or teaspoon) into cookies, and fill with dulce de leche and flake salt.
 Return to the oven for another 5 minutes or until lightly browned and remove.
 Let cool for 5-7 minutes to set before removing from the pan.

 Tips

-- If you would like a thicker, deeper flavored dulce de leche cook for the longer time frame.
-You can make multiple cans at a time, if kept unopened it has a 3 month shelf life under refrigeration.
+- If you would like a thicker, deeper-flavored dulce de leche, cook for a longer time frame.
+You can make multiple cans at a time.
+If kept unopened, it has a 3-month shelf life under refrigeration.

-- Wear heat proof gloves to press thumbprint to avoid burning if needed as the cookie dough will be hot.
+- Wear heat-proof gloves to press the thumbprint to avoid burning if needed, as the cookie dough will be hot

 Note: